Student Records and Grades

 Transcript Evaluations

-Students may request an evaluation of their transcripts at any time.
-It is important for students to do so to verify how far along they are to earning their degree or certificate and what classes they have left to take.
-To request an evaluation, students should complete the evaluation request form and return it to the admissions/registration office.
+Students may request an evaluation of their incoming transfer credits at any time.
+It is important for students to do so to verify how far along they are in earning their degree or certificate and what classes they have left to take.

 WVC can do an evaluation with unofficial transcripts for advising purposes, but the student must have an official copy of these transcripts on file if they want to use credits from other colleges toward a degree at WVC.